aybarsyilikyilmaz/lan-message-python/README.md

+## About the Project
+This project was developed collaboratively with: https://github.com/hursitmelek

 # LAN Message Python

 A simple local area network (LAN) messaging application written in Python.
 This project was originally developed as a school assignment and is now open-sourced for educational and practical use.